elamelephant/terraform/README.md

 # This is a base Terraform file to create an Azure App Service in the Azure cloud platform

-## Before running the terraform please follow the below instruction
+## Before running Terraform, please follow the instructions below.
-## To Authinticate azure cloud platform to execute the terraform please follow this command
+## To authenticate the Azure cloud platform to execute Terraform, please follow this command
 ```hcl
     az login
     az login --service-principal -u "CLIENT_ID" -p "CLIENT_SECRET" --tenant "TENANT_ID"